devlive-community/view-shadcn-ui/docs/components/text.md

-        ['color', 'The color of the text, if set colorType will be ignored', 'string', 'default', '-'], ['strong', 'Whether the text is strong', 'boolean', 'false', '-'], ['italic', 'Whether the text is italic', 'boolean', 'false', '-'], ]">
+        ['color', 'The color of the text, if set colorType will be ignored', 'string', 'default', '-'], ['strong', 'Whether the text is strong', 'boolean', 'false', '-'], ['italic', 'Whether the text is italic', 'boolean', 'false', '-'], ['underline', 'Whether the text is underlined', 'boolean', 'false', '-'], ['deleted', 'Whether the text is deleted', 'boolean', 'false', '-'], ]">
 </ApiTable>